-At the March Cambridge Social Media Meetup, we were lucky enough to have Andy Boothman, the founder of DressCode Shirts, come in and talk to us about how social media can be used to create a buzz for your business.
+At the March Cambridge Social Media Meetup, we were lucky enough to have Andy Boothman, the founder of DressCode Shirts, come in and talk to us about how social media can be used to create buzz on social media

 While I could never do Andy’s talk the justice it deserves in a blog post (you really had to be there), I have, nevertheless, written this summary to provide an insight for people who weren’t able to attend.

 Social media offers an incredibly powerful range of channels that many people still don’t understand and don’t leverage properly.
 Each platform not only has its own personality and style, but also attracts a different audience and boasts a range of creative functionalities.

 The possibilities (for both individuals and businesses alike) are HUGE, but many people remain unsure about how to best use these channels to their advantage.
 That’s where Andy was able to give a big helping hand.